Parent & Spectator Code of Conduct

 Prince Edward Island Golf Association Expectations from Parents and Spectators:

 - No advice is to be given to your player during the tournament rounds.

 - Make sure to avoid all communication, verbal and non-verbal, which may be construed by others (competitors, parents and our Rules Officials) as advice.

-- Please keep your distance from your player (approx. 25 yards) while following them during play.
+- Please keep your distance from your player (approx. 50 feet) while following them during play.

 - Walk in the rough when following your player except when necessary to cross the fairway.

 - Help us maintain the pace of play by assisting to spot golf balls for players.

 - Try to avoid distracting competitors at all times on the golf course.